envisioning/technology-graph/README.md

 ---

 ### Collaboration
-- Feel free to create (*push*) new Technologies entries to the main branch.
+- Feel free to create new Technologies entries to the main branch.
 - Also consider adding \[[ Links \]] between existing Technologies.
 - For all new Entires, please indicate at least one Relationship and Source.